 - CARROTS.
 Gorgeous color and just the right crunch!
 I like mine shredded so they blend right in.

 - OLIVES.
 You can use one kind or a blend.
-I like Kalamata and green olives, but Castelvetrano or black olives are also great.
+I like Kalamata olives and green olives, but Castelvetrano or black olives are also great.

 - PEPERONCINI.
 These pickled peppers are bright and lovely mixed into the salad.
 Buy mild or spicy, depending on your preference.
 Jeff’s naturals and Divina make great ones without any yellow dye.
 (I get them at Sprouts, Whole Foods, or Thrive Market)